 The following work is not described in any further detail in this document.
-It must, nevertheless, still be carried out:
+However, they should be carried out:

-- Check the general condition of the heating system. - ▶ Visual inspection and function check of the heating system. - Check the supply air and flue gas routing for function and safety. - Check all gas and water pipes for signs of corrosion. - Replace any corroded pipes. - ► Check the pre-charge pressure of the expansion vessel. - ► Check the concentration of any antifreeze/additives that may be used in the system fill/top-up water annually. - If necessary, check installed water treatment cartridges (in the backfeed section) to ensure they are functioning correctly and for wear. - ► During commissioning and the annual inspection, check all regulating, control and safety equipment for correct function and, where applicable, for correct settings.
+- ► Check the general condition of the heating system. - ▶ Perform a visual inspection and function check of the heating system. - ► Check the supply air and flue gas routing for function and safety. - ► Check all pipes in contact with gas and water for corrosion. - ► Replace any corroded pipework. - ► Check the pre-charge pressure of the expansion vessel. - Check the concentration of antifreeze / additives that may be used in the heating water annually. - If necessary, check installed water treatment cartridges (in the backfeed section) to ensure they are functioning correctly and for wear. - ► During the annual inspection, check the correct function of all regulating, control and safety equipment and, where applicable, for correct settings.